Australia's Murray Goulburn eyes Fonterra-style partial float

-SYDNEY Australia's Murray Goulburn Co-operative Ltd, locked in a three-way takeover battle for fellow diary company Warrnambool Cheese and Butter Factory Co (WCB.AX), said it was planning a partial share float to diversify its access to funds.
+SYDNEY Nov 22 Australia's Murray Goulburn Co-operative Ltd, locked in a three-way takeover battle for fellow diary company Warrnambool Cheese and Butter Factory Co , said it was planning a partial share float to diversify its access to funds.

-Murray Goulburn, Australia's top dairy producer, was considering a model similar to that of New Zealand dairy giant Fonterra Co-operative Group (FSF.NZ), which maintains farmer-control while tapping additional capital from external investors via a non-voting unit trust.
+Murray Goulburn, Australia's top dairy producer, was considering a model similar to that of New Zealand dairy giant Fonterra Co-operative Group, which maintains farmer-control while tapping additional capital from external investors via a non-voting unit trust.

 The plan was the result of a year-long review of its capital structure and was unrelated to its A$505 million ($467 million) Warrnambool bid, which is funded by debt, Murray Goulburn said on Friday.